Things to ponder when contracting an Interpreter or Translator

-Tip 1: First and foremost DON’T search for a Translator
+Tip 1: First if you need an Interpreter DON’T search for a Translator

 Because a translator deals with written material vs. an actual event.
 The interpreter, however, deals with the “spoken word” that is the one conveying your message into another language and being “The Voice (TM)” for you and your clients and helping you “Bridge the Language Barrier in Communication.”

 Tip 2.
-Second and foremost how to search for an Interpreter
+Second, how to search for an Interpreter

 You can always search on Google for an Interpreter, but it’s always better to ask someone with experience, someone who has used the services of an interpreter, someone who actually can tell you “Yes, I’ve used his / her services and he/she is great!”, or if you find the interpreter via Google, Bing, Yahoo, etc., ask that interpreter for his / her expertise, experience, and qualifications.